zhenfeizhang/zhenfeizhang.github.io/material/aboutme.md

-I am a cryptography researcher of the [Ethereum Foundation](https://ethereum.foundation), and a cryptography engineer at a stealth startup.
+I am a cryptography researcher of the [Ethereum Foundation](https://ethereum.foundation), and a staff cryptography engineer at a stealth startup.
 Prior to that,
 I was a co-founder and the CTO of [Manta network](https://manta.network/); I worked for [Ant Group](https://www.ant-group.com), [Algorand](https://algorand.com),